sampsyo/home/_draffs/probablycorrect.md

 If $p_{\text{low}} \ge P$, then you can say with confidence $\alpha$ that $f$ is good on the input distribution $D$.
 If $p_{\text{high}} \le P$, then you can say it's wrong.
 Otherwise, the test is inconclusive---you need to take more samples.
+Collecting more samples (increasing $n$) tightens the interval; demanding higher confidence (decreasing $\alpha$) loosens the interval.

 There are fancier ways, too: you could use [Wald's sequential sampling][wald] to automatically choose $n$ and rule out possibility of an inconclusive result.
-But the simple Clopper--Pearson way is perfectly good.
+But the simple Clopper--Pearson way is perfectly good, and it's easy to implement: here it is in [four lines of Python][cp gist].

 [wald]: https://en.wikipedia.org/wiki/Sequential_probability_ratio_test
 [binomial interval]: https://en.m.wikipedia.org/wiki/Binomial_proportion_confidence_interval